-Majors offered include Art, Art History, Dance, Design, Ethnic Arts, Motion Picture/ Television, Music, and Theater.
-The College now admits new students in the fall term only, except in Art History and Ethnic Arts.
+Majors offered include Art, Art History, Dance, Design, Motion Picture/Television, Music, Theater, and World Arts and Cultures.
+The College now admits new students in the fall term only, except in Art History and World Arts and Cultures.
 For all majors, preference will be given to those who have earned a 3.0 overall grade point average and have completed all the general College requirements:

+- 1. General University Requirements

+- 2. English 152

-- 1. Same as present catalog - 2.
-Same as present catalog - 3.
-Foreign Language: A minimum of eight semester units in a language (155 & 165) other than the language taken in high school, or course 175 of the same language taken in high school with the remaining units to be taken from courses listed in the other general education categories. - 4.
-Same as present catalog - 5.
-Social Science: Three courses required to include History 100 and 101 and one social science elective. - 6.
-Humanities: Three courses required, including one course each in the Arts, Literature, and Philosophy/Religion.
+- 3. Foreign Language: A minimum of eight semester units in a language (155 & 165) other than the language taken in high school, or course 175 of the same language taken in high school with the remaining units to be taken from courses listed in the other general education categories.

+- 4. One course in biological or physical sciences and one additional course in science or mathematics.
+No laboratory is required. - 5.
+Social Science: Three courses required to include History 100 and 101 and one social science elective. - Humanities: Three courses required, including one course each in the Arts, Literature, and Philosophy/Religion.
 Courses in the major department may not apply toward this requirement.
-Performance, studio, or movie/film courses do not meet this requirement.
+Performance, studio, or film/ television courses do not meet this requirement,